Course #: MUSI 3343, Section 1 (3 credits)

 Listening & Analysis

 Listening is a central component of this course.
-Each week, students will engage with landmark recordings by influential jazz composers, chosen to illustrate a wide range of approaches to form, harmony, orchestration, and rhythmic conception.
+Students will engage with landmark recordings and write weekly observations focusing on form, harmony, orchestration, motivic development, and rhythm section roles.

 Performance & Realization